Notes on the Geography of Nigeria: Lagos

 One block inland from Marina and parallel to it is Broad Street.
 The two roads--Marina and Broad, each at a measured width of 60 feet--are part of what little street grid there is on Lagos Island.
 (Consul McCoskry laid out Marina in 1859; Consul Glover added Broad.)
 Here we're at a point where Broad forms one side of an irregular traffic circle called Tinubu Square.
 It's a nearly unique bit of green, fenced off as securely as any square in London.
 It was unfenced until the 1970s, but back then it hadn't been a garden for long; in fact, from 1918 to 1959 it was the site of the Nigerian supreme court.

-Old photos don't show that building as a conventional, classical heap, but people get attached to things, and in 1991 Wole Soyinka spoke at a meeting of the Nigerian Institute of Architects.
+Old photos don't show that building as anything special, but people get attached to things, and in 1991 Wole Soyinka spoke at a meeting of the Nigerian Institute of Architects.
 "My point in raising the ghost of the old building," he said, "is to ask the question 'why?'
 Why was it necessary to tear down that unique building.
 Was there no other function it could serve?"
-The will to demolish runs deep, too.

 In the background is the minaret of the central mosque, built in the 1970s.